rahuld0219/Rahul_Portfolio/README.md

 ### Description
 This project explores the relationships between three forms of sentence parsing commonly used in NLP: PSG Parsing, Dependency Parsing, and SRL Parsing.
 To demonstrate the similarities and differences between them, the three parses were applied on a moderately complex sentence.

+---

+## Author Attribution
+You can see the [code here](AuthorAttribution/AuthorAttribution.ipynb)

+### Description
+This project explores the performance of different ML methods for a classification task on bodies of text.
+The data for testing and training the models comes from `federalist.csv`.
+The program classifies the ownership of a body of text based on training data.
+By comparing  the accuracies of various ML models, we can see the benefits and issues of the different models in a practical usage example.